MozzersGit/ARM-ML-Challenge/README.md

  - Model Lantency/Performance
  - IDE Integration

-My implementaion was designed in a way, where could be implemented simply
+My implementaion was designed in a way, where  extra bonus requirements could be implemented simply if time allowed.

 #### Model Lantency